 The a-IPCTM (Associate - Infection Prevention and ControlTM) entry-level certification examination is a measure of basic infection prevention competency.
-It is intended for the novice IP and those interested in pursuing careers in infection prevention and control.
+It is intended for the novice IP who does not meet the current requirements for the CIC® and those interested in pursuing careers in infection prevention and control.
 The a-IPCTM examination is an objective, multiple-choice examination consisting of 100 questions (85 of these questions are used in computing the score).